Nigeria marks four-year anniversary of Chibok kidnap - Journal du Cameroun

 Buhari pledged to the Chibok girls’ parents that their daughters “will never be forgotten or abandoned to their fate” despite the time that had passed.

-The former miliary ruler has repeatedly claimed Boko Haram was virtually defeated but while there have been clear army gains, security threats remain.
+The former military ruler has repeatedly claimed Boko Haram was virtually defeated but while there have been clear army gains, security threats remain.

 In February, fighters loyal to a Boko Haram faction headed by Abu Mus’ab al-Barnawi seized 112 schoolgirls and one boy from the town of Dapchi, in Yobe state.